yasirbarlas/yasirbarlas/README.md

 ### Welcome to my GitHub Page!

-- I’m currently studying an MSc in Artificial Intelligence at City, University of London
+- I’m currently studying a PhD in Computer Science at The University of Manchester
-- My interests are in deep learning and reinforcement learning
+- My interests are in statistics and reinforcement learning